 - Reciprocal Exchange – Applications due September 22, 2023

 Having the chance to participate in the Mandela Washington Fellowship Reciprocal Exchange [component] was a life-changing experience for me.
-This project challenged me to be innovative and take initiative in developing new skills that can have a positive impact on a global community.”2017 Reciprocal Exchange Awardee Tanikka Mitchell, Northwestern University, after collaborating with 2016 Fellow Nkechi Udegboka in Nigeria
+This project challenged me to be innovative and take initiative in developing new skills that can have a positive impact on a global community.”Tanikka Mitchell, 2017 Reciprocal Exchange Participant, after collaborating with Nkechi Udegboka, 2016 Fellowship Alumna, in Nigeria

 Reciprocal Exchanges enable U.S. businesspeople, industry experts, and organizations to collaborate with Fellowship Alumni across the continent on projects of mutual benefit to U.S. and African communities.

 U.S. professionals may include those met during the Mandela Washington Fellowship through site visits, networking, the Summit, Professional Development Experiences, or other activities.
 Through these projects, U.S. citizens and young African leaders form lasting partnerships, expand markets and networks, and increase collaboration between the United States and countries in Sub-Saharan Africa.

 The [Reciprocal Exchange component of] the Mandela Washington Fellowship has changed my life in so many ways.
 I am now advancing my career in the U.S. in the disability sector and pursuing a Masters in Disability Studies.
 None of this would have happened without the [Fellowship] and the Reciprocal Exchange component.”Tom DeFayette, 2019 Reciprocal Exchange Participant, after collaborating with Moffat Louis, 2014 Fellowship Alumnus, in Botswana

 Learn more about: